GeekyUV/TaskManagement/README.md

 ```bash
 rails db:seed
 ```
-to feed the data for intial login can use username:- amaha@example.com, password: amaha7777
+for initial login can use credentials username:- amaha@example.com, password: amaha7777

 - Start the Rails server and begin :